Yhannahl/yhannahl.github.io/content/en/projects/blossomtoSoar.md

 ## "BlossomtoSoar"

-### -- A real-time audio visual experiment.An Interactive installation with physical controller and generative visuals.
+### -- An Interactive installation with physical controller and generative visuals.

 ----------------

 [ *'Blossom to Soar' is an interactive installation with generative visuals, exploring the contrast between freedom and bondage, and the creativity of nature.*